genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/02_system-definitions.md

 **JVM_OPTIONS**: This defines common JVM options to be applied to all processes defined in the environment.

-**DbNamespace**: This item defines different things, depending on the databases in use and is applicable for [FoundationDB](/database/database-technology/foundationdb/) and [Aerospike](/database/database-technology/aerospike/) only.
+**DbNamespace**: This item defines different things, depending on the databases in use as specified below
+- For [FoundatioDB](/database/database-technology/foundationdb/): It will be used when creating internal DirectoryLayers
+- For [Aerospike](/database/database-technology/aerospike/), [Postgres](/database/database-technology/sql/#postgresql), [MSSQL](/database/database-technology/sql/#ms-sql) and [ORACLE](/database/database-technology/sql/#oracle): It refers to namespace/schema of database.
+This feature allows you to segregate data from different genesis apps while using single database

 **ClusterPort**: This setting specifies the port used by GENESIS_CLUSTER to establish cluster membership between cluster nodes.